agschwender/jquery.formatDateTime/README.md

   * `getSuffix`: callback to convert number to ordinal suffix, e.g. 1 to st
   * `attribute`: attribute which contains the datetime
   * `formatAttribute`: attribute which contains the datetime format
+  * `utc`: render dates in UTC instead of local timezone

 Contributing
 ============